Congratulations on the sweet 16 of your pregnancy!

 - You have experienced health challenges.
 If you have a health condition that needs to be monitored and/or have experienced any unusual pregnancy symptoms like unexplained bleeding, your doctor may want to do an additional scan.

 - Your doctor wants to monitor your growing baby closely.
-Your doctor might want additional ultrasounds if they suspect any potential complications, such as heart abnormalities, Down syndrome, or a neural tube defect like spina bifida.
+Your doctor might want additional ultrasounds if they suspect any potential complications, such as heart abnormalities, genetic issues like Down syndrome, or a neural tube defect like spina bifida.
 Your doctor might also do additional blood tests if they’re worried about anything that shows up on the scan.

 - Multiples are suspected.
 If an earlier scan has detected that there’s more than one baby in there, an additional scan will help confirm this.